Tejalwaghmare19/Tejalwaghmare19/README.md

 📱  Power BI,
 👩🏼‍💻 Tableau

-I have worked on all the projects to enhance my soft skills to be more proficient and acquire in-depth knowledge and which can lead to putting an excellent impression on the recruiter.
+I have worked on all the projects to enhance my soft skills to be more proficient and acquire in-depth knowledge which can lead to putting an excellent impression on the recruiter.

 ## About Me
 - 🔭 I’m currently working  on my skills